Director Thomas Boehm

 Dr. Boehm enjoys cultivating what he calls "Relational depth for Kingdom breadth," which involves pressing into deeper relationships of transparency and authenticity to love God and others well for the sake of spreading the Kingdom of God here on Earth.
 He does this first and foremost with his wife and five children, and together they are committed to building inclusive community whereby people at the margins of society are embraced with God's extravagant and compelling love.

-Sandy joins Wheaton Center for Faith and Disability as Coordinator of Church Engagement with over 30 years of friendship and advocacy work for the vulnerable – in utero and those often living on the margins with varying disabilities, seen and unseen.
-Sandy has a deep theology in suffering and disability, and the sanctity of human life.
-Her background lends itself to support congregations in disability awareness, belonging and practice just as Christ modeled and taught to make His House full (Luke 14).
+Sandy joins Wheaton Center for Faith and Disability as Associate Director with over 30 years of friendship and advocacy work for the vulnerable – in utero and those often living on the margins with varying disabilities, seen and unseen.
+Sandy has a deep biblical worldview centered in Imago Dei and the sanctity of all human life.
+She had the privilege in serving as the director of pregnancy centers.

-Before coming to Wheaton College, Sandy served in management with Joni and Friends.
-Along with her fundraising responsibilities, Sandy oversaw the ministries of church education and trainings domestically and in Ethiopia, family retreats for families affected by disability, and an evangelism wheelchair distribution ministry in Argentina.
+Before coming to Wheaton College, Sandy served for 13 years in non-profit management with Joni and Friends, a disability focused ministry founded by Joni Eareckson Tada and where her theology of suffering and disability was deepened.
+Along with her fundraising and leadership development responsibilities, Sandy oversaw the ministries of church education and trainings domestically and in Ethiopia, Africa, 5-day Family Retreats for families affected by disability, and an evangelism wheelchair distribution ministry in Argentina.

 Sandy enjoys her family, her church family and simply being a friend to many.
 She acts as a certified Christian leadership coach and mentor.
 Sandy loves theater, a good book, history and missions.